hzeller/bant/README.md

 ### Current status

- * Parses most of simple BUILD.bazel files and builds an AST (but issues if more Python-like functionality is used)
+ * Parses most of simple BUILD.bazel files and builds an AST (but can't parse more Python-specific functionality is used).
+Lists/Tuples/Function calls mostly.
- * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`
+ * Given a directory with a bazel project, parses all BUILD files including the external ones that bazel had extracted in `bazel-${project}/external/`, report parse errors (typically because)
+ * `-H` command: for each header exported with `hdrs = [...]` in libraries, report which library that is (two columns, easy to `grep` or `awk` over).
+ * `-D` grep all include files used in sources and libraries, determine which libraries defined them and emit [buildozer] commands to 'add' or 'remove' dependencies.
+If unclear if a library can be removed, it is conservatively _not_ suggested for removal.
+'Depend on What You Use' DWYU.

-### Nice-to-have TODO
+### Nice-to-have/next steps/TODO

-  * Provide DWYU 'depend on what you use' feature: look at headers that sources include and suggest targets that provide these headers to depend on.
   * variable-expand and const-evaluate expressions to flatten the info.
   * Maybe a path query language to extract in a way that the output then can be used for scripting.